Boundary conditions dependence of the phase transition in the quantum Newman-Moore model: TPM and QTPM for other boundary conditions

 The above considerations for PBCx are even more noticeable for the case of OBC, compare Figs.~\ref{fig:MPS_ED_OBC_square} and \ref{fig:MPS_ED_OBC_rectangular}.
-For the quasi-1D stripes we see smooth behaviour for all values of $J$, while they seem to have converged to their ``thermodynamic'' behaviour.
+For the quasi-1D strips we see smooth behaviour for all values of $J$, while they seem to have converged to their ``thermodynamic'' behaviour.
 However, as seen from the square system sizes, the behaviour of the model remains the same regardless of the boundary conditions.
 It becomes apparent though that bigger system sizes soon become computationally inaccessible due to the exponential number of classical ground states.
 This behaviour shows an obvious discrepancy with standard MPS methods; normally, fully periodic system sizes are computationally harder to access.
 Here, since the model can have an exponential number of low-lying states(ground states for $h=0$) for OBC, the convergence of the algorithm is hindered and significantly increases the lattice size where the ``thermodynamic limit'' has been reached.
 Therefore, only for PBC, the thermodynamic limit becomes apparent for the sizes we can access.

 The significance of these arguments is further evident from Figs.~\ref{fig:statediagramPBCx} and \ref{fig:statediagramOBC}.
 For the case of PBCx, all degenerate ground states for the $J \gg h$ region are easily found from exact diagonalization calculations and classically excited states are easily tractable too.
 However, the same is not true for OBC.
 The number of classically degenerate ground states increases exponentially and this is the reason why it would be pointless to show more ground states.
+The number of low-lying excited states which form the classical ground state degeneracy are also the ones to blaim for obscuring of the quantum phase transition in the later case; the avoided gap crossing occurs between the ground state and the ($\cal M $ $+ 1 $)-th excited state, which shows a reduced (or even nonexistent) signature on the discontinuity of the quantum phase transition, hidden by the massive SSB of the ground state.